Audio Visualizer

 - Initial creation and formation of the point cloud

-- Point cloud pre-processing and frequency responsibility mapping
+- Point cloud pre-processing and metadata assignment

 - Continuous audio-driven real-time deformation of the point cloud